tomas/jix/README.md

   <img src="https://raw.githubusercontent.com/tomas/jix/master/screenshot.png" alt="Jix log view" />
 </p>

 `jix` is a command line, standalone client for Git, focused on commit insertion rather than just navigation.
-In other words, it's meant to help you craft better commits, for a better coding experience as a developer (in team or in solo mode).
+In other words, it's meant to help you manage your commit history, and craft better commits without having to type any commands by hand.

-It's similar to tig but different in a few ways:
+It's similar to `tig` but different in a few ways:

  - It lets you stage or unstaged files partially, on a line-per-line basis.
  - It lets you amend to your latest commit in case you missed something, or squash until a certain point.